-There are eight countries within Central America, if we decide to include Mexico (which I am here, for a number of reasons, including the fact that the United Nations places Mexico within the Central America geoscheme).
+There are eight countries within Central America if we decide to include Mexico (which I am here, for a number of reasons, including the fact that the United Nations places Mexico within the Central America geoscheme).
 ALL of these countries are pretty amazing in their own right.
-But let’s face it, some places are simply more interesting, inviting, fun, beautiful, friendly, etc. Can we really rate the best countries to visit in Central America?
+But let’s face it, some places are simply more engaging, inviting, fun, beautiful, friendly, etc. Can we really rate the best countries to visit in Central America?

 Yeah, it’s tough to rate countries from “best to worst” or “favorite to least favorite” but what the heck, why not give it a try?